Illinois Gov. Hopeful Bailey to Newsmax: Pritzker Will Keep Lying in Debate

-Illinois state Sen. Darren Bailey, the GOP candidate for governor, said on Newsmax on Wednesday that he expects that his competitor, incumbent Democratic Gov. J.B.
+Illinois state Sen. Darren Bailey, the GOP candidate for governor, told Newsmax on Wednesday that he expects that his competitor, incumbent Democrat Gov. J.B.
 Pritzker, will continue to lie during their first debate, scheduled for Thursday night.

 "I love the name of the show this morning, 'Wake Up America,' and that's what we're doing; we're waking up Illinois, and people are waking it because they're fed up," Bailey said.
 "We've got transgender ideology in our classrooms.
 We've got a revolving door coming in our jails.